grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 ## How the hash ring works in Grafana Mimir

-Grafana Mimir uses an hashing function which returns 32-bit unsigned integers.
+Grafana Mimir uses a hashing function that returns 32-bit unsigned integers.
 The result of the hashing function is called _token_ and it's a value between `0` and `(2^32)-1` (included).
 The token is used to lookup which Grafana Mimir instance is the authoritative owner of the hashed data.